 |Minimum Advanced-Level in Concentration||Minimum Advanced-Level in Program|

-The length of time it takes you to complete your degree depends on how much relevant college-level learning you already have, what you need to study to complete your degree and whether you enroll full- or part-time.
+The length of time it takes you to complete your degree depends on how much relevant college-level learning you already have, what you need to study to complete your degree and whether you enroll ful- or part time.

 Individual degree program concentrations may be drawn from one or more of the following comprehensive areas of study: